demisto/content/Packs/Vectra_AI/README.md

 It can be retrieved from the Vectra UI > My Profile > General \(tab\) > API Token.
 Be sure that the user has a role with sufficient permissions to do all the actions.

-### Pack Contributors:

----
- - DUDA Olivier

-Contributions are welcome and appreciated.
-For more info, visit our [Contribution Guide](https://xsoar.pan.dev/docs/contributing/contributing).